 Real estate, land, personal property, non-publicly traded shares, artwork, and other illiquid assets offer donors the double benefit of a fair market value charitable deduction and the ability to avoid long-term capital gains taxes—with the additional added convenience of not having to be involved in the sale.

-These gifts are planned now but completed later—usually after the donor’s life—and are revocable by the donor in the meantime.
+These legacy gifts are planned now but completed later, usually after the donor’s life.
 Examples include:

-- Provisions in a will or living trust giving the university a specific amount, a percentage of the estate, or a specific asset
+- Provisions in a will or living trust, also referred to as a bequest, gives the university a specific amount, a percentage of the estate, or a specific asset

 - Beneficiary designations of retirement funds, like IRAs and 401(k)s and life insurance